RUFF TRANSLATING

 The focus of Ruff Translating is combining the best on how dogs learn, with the entire household's needs, to create a more harmonious engagement.

 Many of our training modes are developed in direct relationship to cognitive development research, our understanding of biological drives, as well as the full environment of your home.
 This means many of our training exercises will involve play, food reinforcement, and learning a marker system.
 We are a full spectrum of tools company, and use the term "balanced" to indicate our proficiency in e collars and prongs, as well are our use of clickers, games, and puzzles, but we are not hard-line trainers coming from a military or law enforcement background.
+We firmly believe that many tools allow dog training to be more accessible, and that it is our commitment to using the tools that make the most sense for the person and the dog together.
+As we focus on service dog training, we train even our non-service dogs to the highest standards.

 Book with us